keptn/keptn.github.io/content/docs/0.6.0/usecases/quality-gates/index.md

     keptn configure monitoring prometheus --project=musicshop --service=catalogue --suppress-websocket
     ```

-    **Note:** if you are using Keptn 0.6.0 instead of 0.6.1/0.6.2, you will have to apply the following ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:
+    **Note:** if you are using Keptn 0.6.0 instead of 0.6.1 or 0.6.2, you will have to apply the following ConfigMap by executing the following command from within the `examples/onboarding-carts` folder:

     ```
     kubectl apply -f lighthouse-source-prometheus.yaml